Exidy Sorcerer: Origins

-Exidy
+Design

-Terrell was friends with H.R.
-"Pete" Kauffman and Howell Ivy of Exidy, a successful arcade game manufacturer.
+From his days at RepCo, Terrell knew H.R.
+"Pete" Kauffman and Howell Ivy of Exidy, a successful coin-operated arcade game manufacturer.
 Terrell noted "Their graphic designs with a computer were so good they would take quarters out of my pocket."
 Howell, VP of Engineering, was a computer enthusiast and was interested in Terrell's concept.
-The wish list of design improvements over the existing designs went like this:
+From its outset, the Sorcerer design was aimed as a small business computer.
+The wish list of design improvements over existing designs went like this: